 - are aware of their own strengths and weaknesses;

-- are happy and confident enough to ask for help;
+- are happy and confident enough to ask for help, and able to collaborate with others;

 - set themselves personal challenges and use their initiative;